Miklós Horthy

 Ideologically a national conservative, Horthy has sometimes been labelled as a fascist.
 In the late 1930s, Horthy's foreign policy led him into an alliance with Nazi Germany against the Soviet Union.
 With the support of Adolf Hitler, Hungary succeeded in reoccupying certain areas ceded to neighbouring countries by the Treaty of Trianon.
 Under Horthy's leadership, Hungary provided support to Polish refugees when Germany attacked their country in 1939 and participated in the Axis powers' invasion of the Soviet Union in June 1941.
-Some historians view Horthy as unenthusiastic about contributing to the German war effort and the Holocaust in Hungary (out of fear that it may sabotage peace deals with Allied forces); in addition, several attempts were made to strike a secret deal with the Allies of World War II after it had become obvious that the Axis would lose the war, therefore eventually leading the Germans to invade and take control of the country in March 1944 (Operation Margarethe).
+Some historians view Horthy as unenthusiastic about contributing to the German war effort and the Holocaust in Hungary (out of fear that it may sabotage peace deals with Allied forces); in addition, several attempts were made to strike a secret deal with the Allies of World War II after it had become obvious that the Axis would lose the war, therefore eventually leading the Germans to invade and take control of the country in March 1944.
 However, prior to the Nazi occupation of Hungary, 63,000 Jews were murdered.
-In late 1944, 437,000 Jews were deported to Auschwitz II-Birkenau, where the majority were gassed on arrival.
+In late 1944, 437,000 Jews were deported to Auschwitz II-Birkenau, where the majority (80%) were exterminated on arrival in gas chambers.
 Serbian historian Zvonimir Golubović has claimed that not only was Horthy aware of these genocidal massacres, but had approved of them, such as those in the Novi Sad raid.

 In October 1944, Horthy announced that Hungary had declared an armistice with the Soviets and had withdrawn from the Axis.
 He was forced to resign, placed under arrest by the Germans and taken to Bavaria, while the Arrow Cross Party ruled Hungary.
 At the end of the war, he came under the custody of American troops.
 After providing evidence for the Ministries Trial of war crimes in 1948, Horthy settled and lived out his remaining years in exile in Portugal.
 His memoirs, Ein Leben für Ungarn (A Life for Hungary), was first published in 1953.
 He has a reputation as a controversial historical figure in contemporary Hungary.